mitsei/dlkit_builders/README.md

       manager: build the manager_impls base classes
       tests: build the tests.
 You should always use this with the --buildto flag.
       --all: build all of the above.
 Tests will be placed into a ../tests/ directory.
-      --buildto <directory>: the target build-to directory (relative to the current one)
+      --buildto <directory>: the target build-to directory (this will be sibling to this script, ../<directory)
 ```

 This will build the files to the directory specified, default of `../dlkit/`.